-If you are concerned about the education of your child with a disability, the first step is to work with your school district.
-To begin, contact your student's teacher or your district's special education director.
-Tell the person what you are thinking.
-If you and the district do not agree about your concern, there are ways you can work together to solve the problem.
+If you are concerned about the education of your child with a disability, the first step is to work with your educational agency.
+To begin, contact your student's teacher or the special education director.
+Tell that person what you are thinking.
+If you and the educational agency do not agree about your concern, there are ways you can work together to solve the problem.

-These processes have formal names that your school district may use, but this guide will help you understand what those names mean and how you and the school can help your child.
-The following section describes these processes or methods you can use to work with your district.
+These processes have formal names that your educational agency may use, but this guide will help you understand what those names mean and how you and the school can help your child.
+The following section describes these processes or methods you can use to work with your educational agency.